-Typically, we have one worship service at 11am, with nursery care and special worship opportunities for younger children.
+Wee have one worship service at 11:00 a.m., with nursery care and special worship opportunities for younger children.
 This worship is supported by a choir and traditional music.
 We celebrate communion on the first Sunday of even numbered months and on other occasions as announced.
 Our services usually last one hour.

 What should I wear?

 Whatever you would like, all are welcome and all outfits are welcome!
 Some members wear suits or “business casual” attire, some wear more casual clothing such as jeans.
 We hope you’ll join us wearing whatever enables you to be comfortable and worship God with us.

 Do you offer programs for children?

 Adults and children both have Sunday School offerings beginning at 9:45 a.m. each Sunday.
 Our children’s ministry is themed “The Great Adventure.”
 We invite children to experience the joy of a “Great Adventure” discovering God in all of our programs.
 We offer a Sunday morning adventure in Sunday School and also Extended Session for children birth – three year olds during the worship service.
 Younger children may stay in the nursery during worship.
 Pre-K-2nd grade join the congregation for worship and leave part-way through for ‘children’s church’ while all other children stay and worship with the congregation.
 Beginning August 6, and until we are able to return to our renovated worship space in the Sanctuary, we will offer two services on Sunday mornings.
 Child care will be provided for children birth – 3 years old during our 8:30 a.m service.
 PreK – 6th grade children will attend the early worship service with their families.
 At the 11:00 am service there will be child care for children birth – 3 year olds and Children’s Worship for children PreK through Second Grade.